Why Is The Paleo Diet Unhealthy? Paleo Side Effects

-Some of those who are following Paleo may ask; why Paleo diet is unhealthy, although that is not always the case.
-In fact, the Paleo diet has its own benefits and drawbacks.
+Some of those who are following Paleo may ask; why the Paleo diet is unhealthy, although that is not always the case.
+The Paleo diet has its benefits and drawbacks.

 The paleo diet is a potentially healthful diet that is founded on a sound assumption regarding the dangers of contemporary, processed foods.
 However, eating too many fatty meats (particularly processed meats) may quickly transform this potentially beneficial diet into a health nightmare.